Payments while outside Australia

 We’ll discuss these options with you when you contact us.

-If your payment goes into an overseas account, we’ll pay you in the local currency or US dollars, depending on the country you’re in.
+If your payment goes into an overseas account, we’ll pay you in the local currency or US dollars.
+This depends on the country you’re in.

-The payment conversion is organised by the Reserve Bank of Australia using the exchange rate at the time the payment's issued.
+The payment conversion is organised by the Reserve Bank of Australia using the exchange rate when the payment's issued.
 In most cases the money will reach your account 2 to 6 days after it’s issued.

 You’ll have to pay any fees or bank charges to access your funds while you’re outside Australia.